Alternative names: Enlarged lymph glands, Lymphadenopathy, Adenopathy, Lymphadenitis,

 Swelling of lymph nodes generally results from localized or systemic infection, abscess formation, or malignancy; other causes of enlarged lymph nodes are extremely rare.
 By far the most common cause of lymph node enlargement is infection.
 As a rule, when swelling appears suddenly and is painful, it is usually caused by injury or an infection.
 Enlargement that comes on gradually and painlessly may result from malignancy or tumor.

-Common causes of enlarged lymph nodes:
+Common causes of enlarged lymph nodes (and their usual location):

 Soreness in lymph glands usually disappears in a couple of days without treatment.
 Glands become painful due to the rapid swelling of the gland in the early stages of fighting the infection.
 It takes much longer for the gland to return to normal size than it did to enlarge.